DestructorAMAN/arduino-animatronic-eyes/README.md

 The eyes in the first design have a better connection with the frame (u-joint vs ball-joint).
 However, that design doesn't include the eyelid.
 The eyelid from the second design is compatible with the first design, so we just took it from there.

 All files we used can be found in the `3d-files` directory.
-Remember that you need 2 eyeballs, 2 eyelids and 2 u-joints if you want to build this yourself.
+Remember that you need 2 eyeballs, 2 eyelids (you should scale them up a bit yourself) and 2 u-joints if you want to build this yourself.

 # Laser cut files
-We've laser cut the `box.svg` and `front_box.svg`.
+We've laser cut the `box.svg` and `front_box.svg` from the `laser-files` directory.
 The dimensions of the box are the following: height: 47cm, width: 36cm.

 The foam board we orded online with the dimensions of 34cm x 43cm and the file `zuck.webp` printed on it.